ParovozikThomas/ParovozikThomas/README.md

-# Hi, I'm [Your Name] 👋
+# Hi, 👋

 I am a student at **HSE University - St. Petersburg**, focusing on backend development.
 My primary interest lies in using C++ to build efficient applications.

-I have hands-on experience developing services with the **C++ `userver` framework** and connecting them to a **PostgreSQL** database.
-I'm always looking for opportunities to learn and contribute to interesting projects.

-- 🌱 I'm currently improving my skills in `Docker` and learning more about system architecture.
+Alongside my core focus on backend systems, I have a strong interest in the fields of **Artificial Intelligence and Machine Learning** and plan to grow my skills in this area in the future.

-- 📫 You can reach me via email at `your.email@example.com` or connect with me on LinkedIn.
+- 📫 You can reach me via email at `toni.podrezov@gmail.com`.

 ---